Leslie Howard: Death

 BOAC Flight 777 was shot down over the Bay of Biscay.

 In May 1943, Howard travelled to Portugal to promote the British cause.
-He stayed in Monte Estoril, at the Hotel Atlântico, between 1 May and 4 May, then again between 8 May and 10 May and again between 25 May and 31 May 1943.
-The following day, 1 June 1943, he was aboard KLM Royal Dutch Airlines/BOAC Flight 777, "G-AGBB" a Douglas DC-3 flying from Lisbon to Bristol, when it was shot down by Luftwaffe Junkers Ju 88 C-6 maritime fighter aircraft over the Atlantic (off Cedeira, A Coruña).
-He was among the 17 fatalities, including four KLM flight crew.
+He stayed in Monte Estoril, at the Hotel Atlântico, from 1–4 May, then again between 8–10 May, and again between 25–31 May 1943.
+The following day, 1 June 1943, he was aboard KLM Royal Dutch Airlines / BOAC Flight 777, "G-AGBB" a Douglas DC-3 flying from Lisbon to Bristol, when it was shot down by a Luftwaffe Junkers Ju 88 C-6 maritime fighter aircraft over the Atlantic (off Cedeira, A Coruña) by fighter-ace Oberleutnant Albrecht Bellstedt.
+He was among the 17 fatalities, including 4 KLM flight crew.

-The BOAC DC-3 Ibis had been operating on a scheduled Lisbon–Whitchurch route throughout 1942–43 that did not pass over what would commonly be referred to as a war zone.
-By 1942, however, the Germans considered the region an "extremely sensitive war zone".
-On two occasions, 15 November 1942 and 19 April 1943, the camouflaged airliner had been attacked by Messerschmitt Bf 110 fighters (a single aircraft and six Bf 110s, respectively) while en route; each time, the pilots escaped by evasive tactics.
+The BOAC DC-3 Ibis had been operating on a scheduled Lisbon–Whitchurch route throughout 1942–1943 that did not pass over what would commonly be referred to as a war zone.
+However, by 1942, the Germans considered the region an "extremely sensitive war zone".

+On two occasions, 15 November 1942, and 19 April 1943, the camouflaged airliner had been attacked by Messerschmitt Bf 110 fighters (a single aircraft and six Bf 110s, respectively) while en route; each time, the pilots escaped by evasive tactics.